 The Neuroscience Cluster has developed three main themes: developmental and molecular neuroscience; system neuroscience and neuroplasticity; and translational neuroscience-focusing on neurodegenerative and vascular brain disease, including animal

 Overall goals of the basic science faculty in the Department of Neurological Sciences are to gain an understanding of the fundamental mechanisms of neurological disorders and to facilitate the development of novel therapeutic approaches.

 The Department of Neurological Sciences is actively conducting clinical research in several diseases.
-Faculty members are involved in treatment trials in ALS, Alzheimer’s Disease, Epilepsy, Migraine/headache, Multiple Sclerosis, Myasthenia Gravis, Neonatal Conditioning Responses, Pain, Parkinson's Disease, Polyneuropathy, Sleep and Cerebrovascular Disease.
+Faculty members are involved in Epilepsy, Migraine/headache, Multiple Sclerosis, Myasthenia Gravis, Pain, Parkinson's Disease, Polyneuropathy, and

 Clinically applied research is also undertaken through the study in the mechanism of acupuncture in pain, use of stable isotope techniques to study metabolism and energy balance, and in establishing databases for several neurological diseases.

 This research involves Phase I, Phase II or Phase III studies under the clinical research activities of the Experimental Therapeutics Unit.
 The NIH funded General Clinical Research Center serves as an excellent resource for the conduct of some of